 In this economy, a long job search effort is unfortunately more the norm than the exception.
 It can be very defeating and job searchers can easily run out of ideas of what to do next.
-I found two articles that may help:
+Here are three articles that may help:

 Here is a summary of their practical advice and my thoughts